 Data capture forms are a great way to build your mailing list.
-By creating a form using Sign-Up.to and embedding it on your website or Facebook page, you can make it easy for people to subscribe to your newsletter, enter a competition, fill in a quick survey and much more.
+By creating a form using Sign-Up.to and embedding it on your website, you can make it easy for people to subscribe to your newsletter, enter a competition, fill in a quick survey and much more.
 The subscriber data will be put straight into the chosen list in your account.

 Data captured through forms is validated using a confirmed opt-in process.
 After completing a form, each subscriber is sent an email with a unique link in it which they must click to finish the subscription process and appear in your lists.
 This is to stop people signing up others without their consent, and prevent worthless junk data being stored in your account.
 Once you have created your form you can customise the confirmation email that is sent, or use the default one we create for you.